 Young or old, a horse in the field spends a lot of time walking around.
 Even that small amount of movement can help maintain the horse’s muscles.
 The more time spent in the stable, the less time the horse can spend stretching its legs and using the muscles.
 This restricted movement can take its affect not only on the strength of the muscle but also the body’s ability to flush out waste products such as lactic acid and free radicals.

 In this situation a muscle supplement that can provide essential amino acids for muscle replenishment, antioxidants for mopping up waste products and Omega 3 fatty acids for moderation muscle breakdown will provide all round support to your horse’s muscles.
-Muscle Maintenance for Horses will provide all of these benefits with a tailored feeding guideline for optimum results.
+Muscle & Topline for Horses will provide all of these benefits with a tailored feeding guideline for optimum results.

 Consider Supplementing Vitamin D